xenago/win-scripts/3d/README.md

 Using paid software like Cyberlink or [Stereoscopic Player](https://www.3dtv.at/Index_en.aspx) may also be helpful for 3D playback.

+There is a [third party S3D Emitter solution as well](https://en.gradient-sg.com/s3d/emitter.php), have not tested it yet.

 ## Nvidia 3D Vision PC Setup

 1. Install Nvidia driver using [3D Fix Manager](https://helixmod.blogspot.com/2017/05/3d-fix-manager.html)